John M. Soderberg, Ph.D., Sculptor

 John became involved with service-work in the military, and has since donated a large portion of his time and work to others, focusing on children and women in need.
 He has worked with domestic abuse shelters, Amnesty International, Free The Slaves, Rancho Feliz, Big brothers, Big Sisters, and many other groups and causes.
 In the late 90s, John was knighted by Ulf Hamilton, a Swedish Count, for his service.

-John lives and works with his wife, Cynthia Richmond, an author, behavioral therapist, educator, talk-show host, etc., on their small ranch in Camp Verde, Arizona.
+John lives and works in the Sedona, Arizona area.
 His daughters, Heather and Misty, both noted professional sculptors, work with him on all of his monuments.
 They each began spontaneously sculpting at age one, turned professional at age two, (at their own choice,) and were featured on Paul Harvey News, People Magazine, National Geographic World, That’s Incredible T.V., and other media, and showed their work in galleries in Scottsdale and Houston, all before eight years of age, and all before their father achieved any professional success, whatever.